JeremyLeslie84/JeremyLeslie_ePortfolio.2022.3.28./README.md

 }
 ```

-# Application Summary/Introduction - MongoDB with Javascript Database Management Application.
+# Application Summary/Introduction - MongoDB with JavaScript Database Management Application.

 The following scripts are for a database management application that operates on the machine local host.
-The server is implemented using node npm with express, the MongoDB database is implemented using the mongoose driver, and the views are coded in html.
-I have included this application in this ePortfolio to demostrate the following skills: database implementation, simple server implementation, and user interface design.
+The server is implemented using node with express, the MongoDB database is implemented using the mongoose driver, and the views are coded in html.
+I have included this application in this ePortfolio to demonstrate the following skills: database implementation, simple server implementation, and user interface design.

 # Execution Screen Shot(s).
   - ### Animal List View.